 The ruins of Marawi

 In the ruins of Marawi, time feels like it is standing still.
-It has been more than a year since the Philippine military declared the Muslim-majority city of Marawi “liberated” from ISIS-linked militants.
+It has been more than three years since the Philippine military declared the Muslim-majority city of Marawi “liberated” from ISIS-linked militants.

 But the ravaged city is still waiting for billions in promised infrastructure and aid to arrive.

 Over a hundred thousand people remain displaced, and analysts say that militants are returning to the area, preying on growing frustration with the government in maintaining stability.